ethobat/gospel/Notes/Gameplay/Concepts/Stats.md

 #### Primary stats
-- Muscle - Modifies effectiveness of attacks.
+- Muscle - Brute strength.
+Modifies effectiveness of attacks.
 - Art - Precision of attacks.
 High Art facilitates complex attacks like severing body parts or attacking between the ribs.
 - Locomotion - Movement speed and agility.
-Higher Locomotion values allow faster movement/turning.
+Higher Locomotion values allow faster movement and turning.
 - Metabolism - Efficiency of metabolic processes.
 Higher metabolism provides a greater effect from consumable items like stimulants.
 - Discipline - Ability to withstand pain.
 - Replenishment - Rate at which the body generates blood.